affantaufiqur/wiz/README.md

 ## Introduction

 Wiz is a simple CLI based password managers inspired by [Pass](https://www.passwordstore.org).
 The features are still very minimal, but I planned to add more as I am still learning the language.
-This is my personal project to learn Deno / Node.
+This is just my personal side project to learn Deno / Node.
 You can use it and modify the code if you want to

 **Warning:** The encryption is not that secure.